 Overview

-This article explains how to configure this plugin using a DreamHost email address created in the panel using the following article:
+These instructions explain how to configure this plugin using a DreamHost email address created in the panel.

-If you want to use a Gmail address to send from your WordPress site, view the following article instead.
+See this article instead if you want to use a Gmail address to send from your WordPress site.

 Installing the WP Mail SMTP plugin

-- In the WordPress dashboard, click Plugins > Add New in the left pane.
+- Navigate to Plugins > Add New in the left pane in the WordPress dashboard.

 - Search for wp-mail-smtp.
 It can also be found here.